Bedrock-OSS/bedrock-wiki/docs/contribute-how-to.md

 ![](/assets/images/contribute/updating_local/updating.png)

-Now in GitHub Desktop you need to pull the origin by clicking on "Pull Origin".
+Now in GitHub Desktop you need to pull the origin by clicking on `Pull Origin`.
 Your local clone should automatically update.

 ![](/assets/images/contribute/updating_local/updating_pull.png)